yberreby/rgo/CONTRIBUTING.md

 - **run tests** before and after your change with `cargo test`
 - run `rustfmt` on your code before submitting a PR
+- rebase your changes on top of `origin/master` before submitting a PR, to keep your branch up-to-date
+- strive to keep the git history clean
 - put tests for a module in a separate file named "test.rs", and import it like so from the module you want to test: